 Q: How long does it take to make my custom cover recreation?

-A: Each cover takes roughly 2 to 5 work days to research, draw, ink, age and package for shipping.
+A: Each cover takes roughly 3 to 5 work days to research, draw, ink, composite, age and package for shipping.
 If my workload is heavy it can take a few weeks to incorporate your commission into my schedule.
-If my workload is light I can oftern start on it in a few days.
+If my workload is light I can often start on it in a few days.
 Shipping times vary depending on your preferred service and location.

 Q: What tools and materials do you use?